Joseph-Baines/TechnicianToolv1/README.md

 How to use my solution: Paste the code into Visual Studio and Run.
 Otherwise, export as an EXE file and share among windows computers.

 *Note* The executable must be run as administrator to properly execute certain functions.

+Update 1.1: Performance enhancements.

+Enclosed block in a while loop - Added 'Continue' Statements to return to beginning of the loop - Added X as the condition to satisfy terminating the loop and exiting the program - Added message informing user of how to terminate program